-14. Why can't I connect port A to port A, or port B to port B?
+15. Why can't I connect port A to port A, or port B to port B?

 This type of configuration is forbidden by the FDDI specifications.
 It is called "twisting" or "crossing" the ring.
-If you connect your FDDI station in this configuration, the link status indicator will remain amber to indicate that you are not connected to an active network.
-See Chapter 8, "FDDI Network Topologies" for a description of the valid network configurations.
+If you connect your FDDI station in this configuration, the link status indicator will remain blinking green to indicate an invalid connection.
+See Chapter 2, "Hardware Installation," for a description of the different diagnostic LEDs and Chapter 8, "FDDI Network Topologies," for a description of the valid network configurations.

-15. Why do I get the error message "duplicate address" or "duplicate macid"?
+16. Why do I get the error message "duplicate address" or "duplicate macid"?